-At September 30, 2014, the Company had working capital of \$11,825,360 including cash and cash equivalents of \$10,696,370 compared to working capital of \$12,676,166 including cash and cash equivalents of \$11,994,773 at December 31, 2013.
-The decline in working capital of \$850,806 is mainly due to the cash used for exploration and evaluation assets incurred at Ixtaca which was partially offset by the cash from the issuance of shares during the nine months ended September 30, 2014.
-On August 1, 2014 the Company closed a non-brokered private placement by the issuance of 4,000,000 units at a price of \$1.50 per unit for gross proceeds to the Company of \$6,000,000.
+At December 31, 2014, the Company had working capital of \$9,171,791 including cash and cash equivalents of \$8,172,598 compared to working capital of \$12,676,166 including cash and cash equivalents of \$11,994,773 at December 31, 2013.
+The decline in working capital of \$3,504,375 is mainly due to capitalized exploration expenses incurred at Ixtaca.

+On August 1, 2014, the Company closed a non-brokered private placement for gross proceeds of \$6,000,000 to advance its Ixtaca deposit towards the completion of advanced engineering studies, exploration and for general working capital.
+The advanced engineering studies may be used by the Company in connection with the preparation of a pre-feasibility study.

-In addition, the market value of the Company's inventory of gold bullion (1,597 ounces) at September 30, 2014 was \$2,152,474 or \$1,877,706 above book value as presented in the financial statements.
+In addition, the market value of the Company's inventory of gold bullion (1,597 ounces) at December 31, 2014 was \$2,200,086 or \$1,925,318 above book value as presented in the financial statements.
 The Company has no long-term debt.

 Management believes that the Company's cash resources are sufficient to meet its working capital and mineral exploration requirements for its next fiscal year.
-Management has a proven track record to be able to raise money even in very challenging financial marketplaces as evident in the private placements during 2014 and 2013.
-There may be circumstances where, for sound business reasons, a reallocation of funds may be necessary in order for the Company to achieve its stated business objectives.
+On February 11, 2015, the Company closed a non-brokered private placement for gross proceeds of \$5,525,000.
+Management has a proven track record to be able to raise money even in a very challenging financial marketplace as evident in the private placements during 2014 and 2015.

-Three months ended September 30, 2014
+Three months ended December 31, 2014